thisal-d/nature-safe-rail/README.md

 # NatureSafe-Rail

 NatureSafe-Rail is an integrated IoT-based system designed to enhance railway safety by monitoring animal presence near railway tracks and tracking train locations in real time.
-The project combines hardware, a backend server, and a mobile application to help prevent wildlife-train collisions and support remote monitoring and control.
+The project combines hardware, a backend server, and a mobile application to help prevent wildlife-train collisions and support remote monitoring.

 ---